Skip to contents

 xlist

-a named list of ts objects including all input.
-Each element of the list should correspond to one input series (a preliminary series, a low-frequency series corresponding to one of the temporal aggregation constraints or a high-frequency series corresponding to one of the contemporaneous constraints).
+A named list of ts objects containing all input.
+Each element should correspond to one input series: a preliminary series, a low-frequency series representing a temporal aggregation constraint, or a high-frequency series representing a contemporaneous constraint.

 tcvector

-a character vector defining each temporal constraints.
-Each element of the vector must be written as "Y = sum(x)" where "Y" is the name of a low frequency temporal constraint and "x" is the name of a high-frequency preliminary series.
-The names are the one given in the 'xlist' argument.
-Default is NULL, which means that no temporal constraint is considered.
+A character vector defining the temporal constraints.
+Each element must be written in the form "Y = sum(x)", where "Y" is the name of a low-frequency temporal constraint and "x" is the name of a high-frequency preliminary series.
+The names must match those provided in xlist.
+The default is NULL, indicating that no temporal constraints are considered.

 ccvector

-a character vector defining each contemporaneous constraints.
-Each element of the vector must be written in the form "z=[w1*]x1+...+[wn*]xn" or "c=[w1*]x1+...+[wn*]xn" where "z" is the name of a high frequency contemporaneous constraint, wj are optional numeric weights, "x1,...,xn" are the names of the high-frequency preliminary series and c is a constant.
-The "+" operator can be replaced by "-".
-The names of the contemporaneous constraint(s) and the preliminary series are the one given in the 'xlist' argument.
-Note that any series put on the left hand side cannot appear on the right hand side of any other constraint.
-This is because left hand side quantities are fixed while right hand side quantities are adjusted so the equality holds.
-Default is NULL, which means that no contemporaneous constraint is considered.
-This is equivalent to applying the univariate Cholette method to each of the preliminary series separately.
+A character vector defining each contemporaneous constraints.
+Each element must be expressed in the form "z = [w1*]x1 + ... + [wn*]xn" or "c = [w1*]x1 + ... + [wn*]xn", where "z" denotes the name of a high-frequency contemporaneous constraint, wj are optional numeric weights, "x1, ..., xn" are the names of the high-frequency preliminary series, and c is a constant.
+The "+" operator may be replaced by "-".
+All series names must correspond to elements in xlist.
+A series appearing on the left‑hand side cannot appear on the right‑hand side of any other constraint, since left‑hand side quantities are fixed while right‑hand side are adjusted to satisfy the equality.
+Contemporaneous constraints must also be consistent with the temporal constraints (see the consistency check in the examples).
+The default is NULL, indicating that no contemporaneous constraints are imposed, which is equivalent to applying the univariate Cholette method to each of the preliminary series separately.

 rho

 Numeric.
-Smoothing parameter whose value should be between 0 and 1.
-See vignette for more information on the choice of the rho parameter.
+The smoothing parameter whose value must lie between 0 and 1.
+See the package vignette for more information on the choice of the rho parameter.

 lambda